 Procurement in biotech and life sciences is anything but simple.
-Unlike office supply or MRO purchasing, R&D teams source highly specialized lab supplies, from consumables and reagents to instruments, across hundreds of suppliers while balancing speed, compliance, and budget.
+Unlike office supply or MRO purchasing, R&D teams source specialized lab supplies, from consumables and reagents to instruments, across hundreds of suppliers while balancing speed, compliance, and budget controls.
 To manage this complexity, many organizations rely on lab punchout catalogs.

-This guide explains what lab punchout catalogs are, how they work, where they fall short for R&D, and how modern labs use them alongside broader procurement platforms to support scalable procure-to-pay workflows.
+This guide explains what lab punchout catalogs are, how they work technically, where they fit in life sciences procurement, and when labs need additional infrastructure to support scalable procure-to-pay workflows.

-A lab punchout catalog is a connection between your organization’s procurement system and a supplier’s online catalog.
+In life sciences environments, a lab punchout catalog connects your organization’s ERP or procurement system to a strategic supplier’s live catalog while preserving contract pricing, approval workflows, and compliance controls specific to R&D purchasing.
 Instead of logging into supplier websites separately or uploading static spreadsheets, users “punch out” from the ERP into the supplier’s site, shop with contract pricing, and return the cart to the procurement system for approval.

 Punchout catalogs are commonly used to: